AAAAAAidan/Simple-Library/README.md

 ### Technical Overview

-* Contains 6 JPA entity models (Book, Author, Subject, Catalog, Account, AuthGroup), 4 many-to-many join tables, and two generic models (FileData, ResponseMessage).
+* Contains 7 JPA entity models (Book, Author, Subject, Catalog, CatalogItem, Account, AuthGroup), 3 many-to-many join tables, and 4 generic models (AccountDetails, FileData, RequestMessage, ResponseMessage).
 Getters, setters, and constructors are generated using Lombok.
 Validation is done through the associated controllers.

 * All entity models have associated repositories, services, and controllers.
 FileData has services and a REST controller.